T-ms-code/OS-Text-Encryption-Decryptor/README.md

 **Description**
-An encoder/decoder (in C) should be implemented that takes an input file with different words.
+The project implements an encryptor/decryptor in C to process an input file containing words.
-The program maps the input file into memory and starts several processes that will apply a random permutation to each word.
+The program maps the file into memory and utilizes multiple processes to apply random permutations to each word, storing the results in an output file.
-The permutations will be written to an output file.
-The program can receive as an argument only the input file, in which case it will encrypt the words;
-or it can receive a file containing the encrypted words and the permutations used for encryption, in which case it will generate an output file with the decrypted words.
+It can either encrypt words when provided with only the input file or decrypt them when supplied with an encrypted file and the corresponding permutations.

 **Used Concepts**